jrummell/facebooksteamachievements/README.md

 # Steam Achievements for Facebook

 Steam Achievements is a Facebook app that displays and publishes achievements for Steam games.
-It's an IFrame Canvas application built with ASP.NET, [Facebook .NET SDK](http://facebooksdk.codeplex.com/), and jQuery.
-You can see it action at https://apps.facebook.com/steamachievementsx/
+It's an IFrame Canvas application built with ASP.NET MVC, ASP.NET Identity, [Facebook .NET SDK](http://facebooksdk.codeplex.com/), and jQuery.
+You can see it action at https://fbsteamachievements.azurewebsites.net/

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/jrummell/facebooksteamachievements)](https://ci.appveyor.com/project/jrummell/facebooksteamachievements)